Needle Blight 5e: What Is It & How Do I Kill It?

 Once you get in combat with the needle blights, you will want to get as close to them as possible.

-Needle blights are most dangerous at a range as their needles hit significantly more complex than their claws.
+Needle blights are most dangerous at a range as their needles hit significantly more often than their claws.
 Once you’re in melee range of the needle blight, they become much less dangerous.

 If there are multiple needle blights, try to herd them into a group and surround them.
 This will limit their range and prevent a lot of damage.

-How To Incorporate Needle Blights Into Your Game as a Dungeon Master
+How To Bring Needle Blights Into Your Game

 The most challenging thing about incorporating needle blights into your game is the incorporation of the Gulthias tree that they serve.
 For needle blights to exist, the Gulthias tree must also exist.